microsoft/vscode-remote-repositories-github/README.md

-# Visual Studio Code Remote Repositories
+# Remote Repositories

-This repository is for providing feedback on the **Visual Studio Remote Repositories** extension.
+This repository is for providing feedback on the **Remote Repositories** extension.
 You can use the repository to report issues or submit feature requests.

 The **Remote Repositories extension** lets you quickly browse, search, edit, and commit to any remote GitHub repository directly from within Visual Studio Code, with support for Azure repos coming soon.